Sign up for UMBC’s E2Campus emergency text-messaging system for alerts on campus emergencies and weather-related campus closures.

 UMBC also updates local news media about weather-related closings, but this information may not be complete or up-to-date when it reaches audiences.

 Weather and road conditions are not the same in every area where students, faculty, and staff live, so the decision as to whether it is safe to travel must ultimately rest with each individual.
 Faculty are encouraged to arrange a system for communicating to their students should it be necessary to cancel class, and to be mindful that not all students will attend class based on conditions in their home areas.
-If the situation appears to be unacceptably hazardous in an employee’s home area, and they are unable to come in while the university remains open, the employee should use accrued annual, personal, or compensatory leave to cover lost time.
+If the situation appears to be unacceptably hazardous in an employee’s home area, and they are unable to come in while the university remains open, the employee should use accrued annual, personal, or compensatory leave to cover lost time or speak to their supervisor to arrange remote work if possible.

 Managers and supervisors will notify employees in advance if they are designated “essential employees” and must report to campus under particular emergency conditions.
 For questions about essential designations, please contact Human Resources at 410-455-2337.

-The decision to close campus, open late, or close early only applies to the UMBC campus (1000 Hilltop Circle and South Campus Technology Center).
+The decision to close campus, open late, or close early only applies to the UMBC main campus (1000 Hilltop Circle and the North and South Campus Technology Centers).
 Students and employees at other sites should follow the inclement weather notices at those sites:

-- bwtech@UMBC (both North and South) determine their closures separately from UMBC.
-Employees of resident companies are encouraged to email email@example.com to sign up for the bwtech@UMBC text alert system.
+- bwtech@UMBC operates its own text alert system.
+To ensure you receive all campus emergency alerts, employees of resident companies at both locations are encouraged to email email@example.com to sign up for the bwtech@UMBC text alert system.
 Visitors and event attendees should check with their event sponsor.

 - The Universities at Shady Grove has a separate process for inclement weather communication.
 Please visit their campus alerts website for more information on delays and closures.